aseovic/todos/README.md

 ```
 npm run build
 ```
-will compile React application into a single JavaScript bundle for production, and finally
+will compile React application into a single JavaScript bundle for production.
+If you run into an error about `Unknown plugin "transform-object-assign"`, it has been observed that `npm install babel-plugin-transform-object-assign --save` resolves that error.
+Finally

 ```
 npm start